ros2/design/articles/unique_network_flows.md

 IP networking [1] is the pre-dominant inter-networking technology used today.
 Ethernet, WiFi, 4G/5G telecommunication all rely on IP networking.

-Streams of IP packets from a given source to destination are called *flows*.
+Streams of IP packets from a given source to destination are called *packet flows* or simply *flows*.
 Applications can uniquely identify certain flows and explicitly specify what QoS is required from the network for those flows.

 ### Flow Identifers

 The *5-tuple* is a traditional unique identifier for flows.
 The 5-tuple consists of five parameters: source IP address, source  port, destination IP address, destination port, and the transport protocol (example, TCP/UDP).

 IPv6 specifies a *3-tuple* for uniquely identifying flows.
 The IPv6 3-tuple consists of the source IP address, destination IP address, and the Flow Label.
 The Flow Label [2] is a 20-bit field in the IPv6 header.
 It is typically set by the source of the flow.
 The default Flow Label is zero.

+If the 5-tuple is not sufficient, then custom 6-tuples can be created by combining the 5-tuple with the IP Options field or the IP Differentiated Services Code Point sub-field.
+Such custom 6-tuples are typically used as workarounds for technical difficulties.

 ### Explicit QoS Specification